 The best way to manage scalp psoriasis is to apply medication according to the instructions of a healthcare professional.

 According to the National Psoriasis Foundation, the initial treatment of scalp psoriasis will typically involve shampoos and other topical treatments.

-If a person's psoriasis does not respond to these treatments or they have moderate-to-severe psoriasis elsewhere on their body, the doctor may also prescribe systemic medications.
+If a person's psoriasis does not respond to these treatments or they have moderate-to-severe psoriasis elsewhere on their body, the doctor may also prescribe systemic or biologic medications.
 These drugs target the underlying cause of a person's psoriasis rather than just providing symptom relief.